foss-for-synopsys-dwc-arc-processors/embarc_audio/doc/Audio_codecs/Audio_codecs.rst

 ETSI/3GPP Codecs
 ^^^^^^^^^^^^^^^^

-Codecs of this group are designed to transmit speech over cellular network.
+Codecs of this group are designed to transmit speech over a cellular network.
 GSM Full Rate (GSM-FR) was the first digital speech coding standard used in early deployments of GSM digital mobile phone systems.
 The GSM-FR bitrate is 13 kbps and has very moderate MIPS/memory requirements.